2015–16 Chelsea F.C. season: Loan out

-Chelsea have had 37 players spend time out on loan in 2015–16, with five playing for two different clubs.
+Chelsea had 37 players spend time out on loan in 2015–16, with five playing for two different clubs.
 Stipe Perica had signed a deal to spend the entire season out on loan prior to the 2015–16 season, while a further 29 exited for the entire season by the end of the summer transfer window.
-Six would return prematurely prior to or during the winter window, but by its close four of that group had exited on new deals to the end of the campaign.
-John Swift, who joined Brentford on 1 October ultimately had his loan extended to the end of the season, while two further players exited on new season-long deals in January.
+Six returned prematurely prior to or during the winter window, but by its close four of that group had exited on new deals to the end of the campaign.
+John Swift, who joined Brentford on 1 October, ultimately had his loan extended to the end of the season, while two further players exited on new season-long deals in January.